shivabioinformatics/metagenomic-pipeline/README.md

 The heatmap hits will be used to run it on an R script for dot plots and the other csv summary file will be used for downatream analysis such as alignment and phylogentic tree constructions.

+### Why HMM Search/Probabilistic Approach to Homology

+#### Pairwise Sequence Alignment/Multiple Sequence Alignment
+In this approach, the aligner compares sequeces directlty based on nucleotides or amino acid similarities usign subsitution matrices ( BLOSUM, PAM).
+It works well for closely related sequences but struggle with the distant homology detection.
+It penlized with fixed gap penalities. <br>

+However, in pHMM, it uses statistical model (profile HMM) trained on multiple sequence alignment to capture position-specific conservation patterns (insertions, deletions, highly conserved positions).
+It is excelent for distant homologs. <br>

+When to Use Profile HMMs?<br>
+When aligning sequences with high variability but conserved functional motifs.
+When searching for remote homologs in metagenomic or evolutionary studies.
+When building custom protein/domain families (e.g., Pfam).